International Commission on Mathematical Instruction: International Congress on Mathematical Education

+The International Congress on Mathematical Education (ICME) is a quadrennial international conference organised under the auspices of ICMI to encourage and improve discourse on the development of mathematical education across the world.
+The first ever ICME was held in 1969 under the initiative of then ICMI President Hans Freudenthal.
+To date, there have been fifteen ICMEs in fourteen countries spread over all populated continents except Africa.

 ICMI Studies

-Each ICMI Study addresses an issue or topic of particular significance in contemporary mathematics education, and is conducted by an international team of leading scholars and practitioners in that domain.
+Each ICMI Study addresses an issue or topic of particular significance in contemporary mathematics education and is conducted by an international team of leading scholars and practitioners in that domain.
 The best contributing professionals from around the world are then invited to a carefully planned and structured international conference/workshop.
 Beyond the productive interaction and collaborations occasioned by this event, the main product is a Study volume, which are published in the New ICMI Study Series (NISS) by Springer Science+Business Media.

 Awards

 From 2000 onwards ICMI has been presenting the Felix Klein Award and the Hans Freudenthal Award.
 These prizes recognise outstanding achievement in mathematics education research.
 In 2013 the ICMI Emma Castelnuovo Award for Excellence in the Practice of Mathematics Education was created.